franzbu/EnhancedSpaces.spoon/README.md

 For switching directly to any mSpace, press `alt` and the key for your mSpace, for example, `3`.

-As before, the line below represents the default setup, and you don't need to add it to your `init.lua` unless you're planning on making any alterations:
+As before, the line below represents the default setup, and you don't need to add it to your `init.lua` unless you're planning on making any changes:

 ```lua
   ...